splynx/powerlynx-doc/networking/mikrotik.md

 Click the 'Add' button to create a new hotspot in Powerlynx.
 Now, let's link this router with Powerlynx.

+**1. Wireguard**
-**1.** Create a Wireguard interface - log in to your router using Winbox, navigate to Wireguard section, and create a new Wireguard with the following settings:
+Create a Wireguard interface - log in to your router using Winbox, navigate to Wireguard section, and create a new Wireguard with the following settings:

 ![new-wg](images/new-wg.png)